 A civil disability occurs when a person is convicted of a felony and loses certain civil rights, like the right to bear arms, and cannot obtain licenses for certain activities like driving, hunting, or carrying a firearm.
 A person who is prohibited from possessing a firearm, for example, must apply for relief from civil disability to have the order suspended which prohibits owning or possessing a firearm.

-However, if the conviction resulted in the denial of federal benefits for certain drug convictions under 21 U.S.C. § 862, as indicated on the Judgment and Conviction Order, application for suspension of the order denying federal benefits must be made directly to the sentencing Court.
+However, if the conviction resulted in the denial of federal benefits for certain drug convictions under 21 U.S.C. § 862, as indicated on the Judgment and Conviction Order, an application for suspension of the order denying federal benefits must be made directly to the sentencing court.
 For other federal convictions, application is made to the court in the district where the applicant currently resides.

 Application to the U.S. District Court consists of a written application or petition with a copy of the Judgment and Conviction Order indicating denial of federal benefits.
 This application should be accompanied by a miscellaneous filing fee in accordance with the current fee schedule.